Rich history. Strong future. J.C. Whitlam Manufacturing Company.

 Whitlam's product growth.

 At the end of World War II, the Whitlam line consisted of only 3 products, including Tyte-Unyte® Pipe Joint Compound which still accounted for 90-95% of sales.
-Tyte-Unyte® continues to be a signifficant product today.
-There have probably been more units of this product sold than of any other chemical specialty product.
+Tyte-Unyte® continues to be a significant product today.
+There have been more units of this product sold than of any other chemical specialty product.

 By 1975, there were 35 products, and by 1980, there were 50.
-The biggest growth area, both in items and sales, has been plastic pipe cements.
+The biggest growth area, in items and sales, has been plastic pipe cements.
 In 1980, Whitlam also added a complete line of specialties for joining copper pipe and tubing.
 Pipe joining remains J.C.
 Whitlam Manufacturing's number one product area, as it has been for over 100 years.

 Changing for the better.